oracle/ojdbc-extensions/ojdbc-provider-aws/README.md

 ### Password JSON Object

-For the JSON type of provider (AWS S3, AWS Secrets Manager, HTTP/HTTPS, File) the password is an object itself with the following spec:
+For the JSON type of provider (AWS S3, AWS Secrets Manager, AWS Parameter Store, HTTP/HTTPS, File) the password is an object itself with the following spec:

 - `type`
     - Mandatory